Sonia Boyce: Honours

 Boyce was appointed Member of the Order of the British Empire (MBE) in the 2007 Birthday Honours, Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours and Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours, all for services to art.

 On 9 March 2016, Boyce was elected as a member of the Royal Academy.

 In 2024 Boyce was elected to the British Academy in London, as an Honorary Fellow (HonFBA).

 Art market

 Boyce is represented by Hauser & Wirth and APALAZZOGALLERY, Brescia, Italy.

 Personal life

 Boyce's partner is curator David A. Bailey, with whom she has two daughters.

 In February 2023, Boyce appeared on BBC Radio 4's Desert Island Discs.

 Medium

 In her early artistic years, Boyce used chalk and pastel to make drawings of her friends, family and herself.
 She graduated later to incorporate photography, graphic design, film, and caricature to convey very political messages within her work.
 The incorporation of collage allowed her to explore more complex pieces.
-It is important to note Boyce's utilization of caricature within her work.
+Boyce's utilization of caricature within her work.
 The caricature is historically meant to showcase exaggerated features of individuals.
 They are often grotesque and can incite negative perceptions of their subjects.
 By using caricatures, Boyce allows herself to reclaim them in her own image.